CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 Considering again the variable x, one can get its address using the notation &x.
 The type of &x is generally not the same as the type of x.
-An objects storing an address of a particular datatype is called a *pointer*.
+An object storing an address of a particular data-type is called a *pointer*.

 You can declare pointers like other variables, although the syntax is a bit unusual.
 The code: